hilia/plugin-wp-affieasy/site/wp-content/plugins/affieasy/readme.txt

 6. Easy way to create affiliate link

 == Changelog ==

+= 1.1.3 =
+* AffiEasy is now free to use!
+* opensource from GitHub
+* Shops are now alphabetical ordered
+* url can be encoded with a check box from the shops page
+* PHP 8.2 compatible

 = 1.0.5 =
 * Add the possibility to put icons in the tables